Erik-EEI/otp-ticket-service/docs/InstallationGuide.md

 # Installation Guide

-Follow these steps to install and set up MyProject on your system.
+Follow these steps to install and set up the Ticket Service Application on your system.

 ## Prerequisites